nsrau/azure-docs.it-it/articles/hdinsight/hdinsight-hadoop-use-pig-dotnet-sdk.md

 <properties
-   pageTitle="Usare Pig di Hadoop con .NET in HDInsight | Microsoft Azure" description="Informazioni su come usare .NET SDK per Hadoop per inviare processi Pig a Hadoop in HDInsight." services="hdinsight" documentationCenter=".net" authors="Blackmist"
+   pageTitle="Use Hadoop Pig with .NET in HDInsight | Microsoft Azure" description="Learn how to use the .NET SDK for Hadoop to submit Pig jobs to Hadoop on HDInsight." services="hdinsight" documentationCenter=".net" authors="Blackmist"